GoogleCloudPlatform/cloud-run-release-operator/README.md

 - `-cli-run-interval`: The time between each health check (default: `60s`).
 This is only need it if running with `-cli` option.
-- `-healthcheck-offset`: The range of time for retrieving metrics relative to the current rollout process (default: `30m`).
-Default value means that metrics from the last 30 minutes are retrieved.
+- `-healthcheck-offset`: Time window to look back during health check to assess the candidate revision's health (default: `30m`).
 - `-min-requests`: The minimum number of requests needed to determine the candidate's health (default: `100`)
 - `-min-wait`: The minimum time before rolling out further (default: `30m`)